chrisbrickhouse/jeopardy/README.md

 # Jeopardy!
 Archive Parser

 A program to compile a database of Jeopardy questions and incorporate tools for linguistics analysis of those data.
-This program scrapes [J!-Archive](http://www.j-archive.com) and stores teh data listed there in a custom data structure for easy manipulation and retrieval.
+This program scrapes [J!-Archive](http://www.j-archive.com) and stores the data listed there in a custom data structure for easy manipulation and retrieval.
 Using the [Natural Language Toolkit](https://github.com/nltk/nltk) it incorporates calls to Stanford's [CoreNLP](https://github.com/stanfordnlp/CoreNLP) and Princeton's [WordNet](https://wordnet.princeton.edu/) for syntactic and semantic analysis of the data.
 The Jeopardy!
 Archive Parser is distributed under the terms of the BSD 3-clause license.

 ## Getting Started